Klasmart-Engineering/klasmart-live-frontend/kidsloop-live/live/README.md

 - ENDPOINT_WEBSOCKET -- Where to connect to graphql websocket.
 - ENDPOINT_GQL -- Where to connect to graphql.
-- ENDPOINT_H5P -- Where to retrieve H5P activities.
+- ENDPOINT_CONTENT -- Where to retrieve content from.
 - ENDPOINT_SFU -- Where to connect to SFU.
 - USE_TEST_TOKEN -- Use the test token (until we've added login/qr page).
 - DISABLE_BROWSER_GUIDE -- Don't display the browser guide page.